 Can be top-heavy and may tip when using the wand.

 The ultimate flexibility of having both a stick-style vacuum and a handheld vac in one.
-Cordless design, powerful suction, and LED corner lighting make this a great multi-purpose choice.
+Cordless design, powerful suction, and lightweight design make this a great multi-purpose choice.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.